Skip to main content

 Daily Changes in Relative Humidity

 Because temperature affects saturation vapor pressure, there can be a daily change in relative humidity, even if the actual amount of moisture in the atmosphere doesn’t change.
-As temperatures warm up, saturation vapor pressure becomes larger, which causes relative humidity to decline.
-Meanwhile, at night, air temperature cools down, causing saturation vapor pressure to decline, which causes relative humidity to increase.
-Let’s investigate this more in-depth: Figure \(\PageIndex{1}\) is a plot of air temperature taken over a 24 hour period at the De Anza College weather station on January 24, 2019.
+As temperatures warm, saturation vapor pressure increases, causing relative humidity to decline.
+Meanwhile, at night, the air temperature cools, lowering the saturation vapor pressure and increasing relative humidity.
+Let’s investigate this more in-depth: Figure \(\PageIndex{1}\) is a plot of air temperature taken over a 24-hour period at the De Anza College weather station on January 24, 2019.

 Hourly temperature for De Anza College.
 Details in Caption